Shanshan-/taciturn-octo-woof/README.md

 # taciturn-octo-woof
-Example repo for a Git tutorial I'm giving
+Example repo for a Git tutorial I'm giving.

+Disco never died.
+It lives on.